oscal-compass/community/GOVERNANCE.md

 Non-core projects have a strong affiliation with the core projects, but they are not required for the functionality of OSCAL Compass.

 New **core** and **non-core projects** can be added by opening an issue in OSCAL Compass community repository.
-The issue should contain a charter and the initial maintainers (upto two) for the new project.
+The issue should contain a charter and the initial maintainers (up to two) for the new project.
 After discussions in the oversight committee meeting, a vote for inclusion will be called.
 Core projects can be added only with 2/3 majority, whereas non-core projects can be added with a simple majority of the oversight committee as described below in the voting process.

 Changing the status of a project from non-core to core, or core to non-core will require a 2/3 majority of the oversight committee.